🔼 Spirituality and Divination: An Inner Journey

 The Merkabah is seen as a multidimensional vehicle that allows travel between planes of consciousness.

-It activates the energy field around the body, facilitating spiritual ascension and Akashic exploration.
+It activates the energy field around the body, facilitating spiritual ascension and akashic exploration.

-3. Balance and alignment
+3. Balance and Alignment

 Harmonizes polarities (yin/yang, left/right, mind/heart).
 Realigns the chakras and stabilizes the auric field.

-4. Connection to higher planes
+4. Connection to Higher Plans

-Helps connect with guides, ascended masters, or stellar intelligences.
+Helps to connect with guides, ascended masters, or stellar intelligences.
 Serves as a bridge for quantum meditation, multidimensional healing, and astral travel.

 13. Pyramid:

-1. Energy amplification
+1. Energy Amplification

 2. Purification